anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/split-pdf-files.rst

 This approach can be used to extract a page or a section of a document.
 For example, you may extract specific pages from a contract and send it for approval to the responsible person.

-Our source PDF file have to be stored somewhere.
+Our source PDF file has to be stored somewhere.
 Microsoft Flow has a lot of connectors for different systems.

 Here are just a few of them: